zingale/phy504/docs/source/cxx-functions.rst

 * We can reuse the functionality provided by a function easily

-* It becomes easier to test the code -- we can test each function separately (unit tests)
+* It becomes easier to test the code---we can test each function separately (unit tests)

 * We can use the functions in other codes